Jomshir98/bondage-club-extended/README.md

 8. Rules - your dommes can create and set rules for you that will be monitored by the extension
 9. Speech - any actions, restrictions and rules about altering or enforcing speech, e.g. doll talk or understanding gag talk
 10. Punishment - automatic punishments can be set by the dommes for breaking any of your rules
-11. Miscellaneous - other nifty features such as restrained wardrobe access, mistress items, or a chat typing indicator on other BCX users
+11. Miscellaneous - other nifty features such as wardrobe outfit import/export (incl. restraints), bound wardrobe access, or a chat typing indicator on other BCX users

 # Running the script